klei22/vim-zk/README.md

 1. **Prerequisites**:
    - You need a running Vim or Neovim environment.
    - This plugin is pure Vimscript; no external dependencies required.
   - Install `llama-cli` if you want to use the summary feature.
+  - Install `arecord` (from ALSA) to capture audio snippets.
+  - Install the `whisper` CLI for compatibility with earlier versions.

 2. **Plugin File**:
    - Save the plugin script as `vim-zk.vim` in your local plugin directory: